Mamidi-Anjali/ProspectiveStudentFeedbackApplication/README.md

 1. Install Node.js and npm: Make sure Node.js and npm are installed.
-You can verify their installation by running: node -v npm -v
+You can verify their installation by running: node -v npm -v.

-2.Install Angular CLI: Install Angular CLI globally if you haven't already. npm install -g @angular/cli
+2.Install Angular CLI: Install Angular CLI globally if you haven't already. npm install -g @angular/cli.

-3. Navigate to Your Project Directory: Open a terminal or command prompt and navigate to the root directory of your Angular project. or go to the project folder and select open with VS Code
+3. Navigate to Your Project Directory: Open a terminal or command prompt and navigate to the root directory of your Angular project.
+Or go to the project folder and select open with VS Code.

-4.Install Project Dependencies: Run the following command to install the project dependencies defined in package.json: npm install
+4.Install Project Dependencies: Run the following command to install the project dependencies defined in package.json: npm install.

-5.Run the Application: Start the development server by running: ng serve or npm start
+5.Run the Application: Start the development server by running: ng serve or npm start.

 6. Access the Application: Open your web browser and navigate to http://localhost:4200.
 Your Angular application should be running and accessible.